CuteShaun/kottans-frontend/README.md

 ![screenshot](task_00/screenshot-task_0.png)

 ********************************************

 **Task_4** - To be honest, nothing special in Udacity course for me, but practice in the end of CSS course was really awesome.
+About HTML Academy, I guess it was better courses about markup in the whole world :)

 ![screenshot for task 4-1](task_04/screenshot-task_4-1.png)